 Opening Ideas: Chess is a game of rules and principles supported by the reality of concrete moves.
 To play well is not only necessary to calculate at a reasonable level but also to have a fine understanding of the concepts and principles of the game.
 Club players often base their skills solely on seeking moves, quick tactics with immediate gains, or trading pieces for the sake of trading.

-In order to become a master, the positional comprehension has to be enhanced by training and applied at the chessboard.
+In order to become a master, positional comprehension has to be enhanced by training and applied on the chessboard.
 In this article we are going to go through the main 5 principles a beginner should know in the opening and give you some practical advice as well.

 The following principles should always be respected:

 This is a key element in the opening.
 The main goal in the opening phase is to get as many pieces out as you can and get your king safe, which is linked with getting your rooks developed as well.
 Moving the same piece in the opening several times is known to be a mistake.

 Starting an attack with your king in the center is often a bad idea.
 Making too many pawn moves without your pieces developed is usually a waste of time.